Better Bunching, Nicer Notching: Identification

-Consider again the variables in levels rather than in logs.
-Even when $N^*$ has full support $(0,\infty)$, there exists an empty interval in the distribution of $Y$, to right of the notch.
-Following the solution in Equation \ref{eq:levelsol-onekink}, the empty interval is $(K,Y^I]$, where $Y^I = N^I (1-t_{1})^{\eps}$, and $N^I$ is defined above.
+We show that identification in the case of a notch is possible using the additional information from the gap in the distribution that is not used in previous studies.
+Specifically, the gap in the distribution of $Y$ is $(K, Y^I],$ where $Y^I = N^I (1-t_{1})^{\eps}$, and $N^I$ is defined above.
 Once $Y^I$ is identified from the support of the distribution of $Y$, we numerically solve for $\eps$ that satisfies the indifference condition in Equation \ref{eq:notch-poss} below.

 \begin{theorem} Suppose the support of $N^*$ is equal to $(0,\infty)$, that $K$ is a notch, and that the upper limit of the empty interval in the support of $Y$ to the right of $K$ is equal to $Y^I$.
 Then the indifference condition that defines $Y^I$ is equivalent to